You know what continues to upset me in education?

 But, it is how kids label themselves.

 I’m starting to see it with my own kids.
-I’ve got four, but two are in school right now (4th grade and 1st grade).
+I’ve got four, but three are in school right now (5th grade 2nd grade, Kindergarten).
 It’s almost natural for them to start saying things like, “I’m not that good at spelling, Dad”, or “I can’t do that math homework, but I’m good at the social studies.”

 I saw it with students when I was teaching middle school, and when I was teaching high school.